uttam-br/agentic-ai-engineering/README.md

 # agentic-ai-engineering
-Code snippets of prototyping projects with agentic AI
+Code snippets of prototyping with agentic AI